Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 request and response:
 ![image.png](.attachments/postman-with-power-platform/image19.png)

-As it can be seen from response both the contacts related to the record has been retrived.
+As it can be seen from the response both the contacts related to the record has been retrieved.

 ### 6- Retrieve records by running a filter criteria